-Name: name of the process to registerPidOrPort: pid or port of the process to register returns: the sent message
+Name: name of the process to registerPid: pid of the process to register returns: the sent message

 Register a name for a given process.
-Errors with badarg if the name is already registered or if the process is already registered.
+Processes can be registered with several names.
+Unlike Erlang/OTP, ports are not distinguished from processes.
+Errors with badarg if the name is already registered.

-Message: message to send
+Pid: process to send the message to Message: message to send